-Swascan Cyber Security Team has identified at least 3 Critical vulnerabilities on MSI digital assets passively identified by using the Domain Threat Intelligence (DTI) service.
+Swascan Offensive Security Team has identified at least 3 Critical vulnerabilities on MSI digital assets passively identified by using the Domain Threat Intelligence (DTI) service.

 Micro-Star International (MSI) is a Taiwanese multinational computer company headquartered in New Taipei with subsidiaries in the Americas, Europe, Asia, Australia and South Africa.